Nestlé's KitKat V is set to launch across Europe following its successful UK trial in 2021. Here's where you can buy it.

-Nestlé’s new vegan KitKat V features smooth dairy-free chocolate blended with a rice-based alternative to milk and the brand’s signature crisp wafer.
+Nestlé’s vegan KitKat V features smooth dairy-free chocolate blended with a rice-based alternative to milk and the brand’s signature crisp wafer.

 Like the rest of the KitKat range, it is made using 100% certified sustainable cocoa, sourced through the Nestlé Cocoa Plan in conjunction with the Rainforest Alliance.

-Furthermore, the bar was developed by chocolatiers and food scientists in Nestle’s Research and Development centre in York, the original home of KitKat.
+Interestingly, the bar was developed by chocolatiers and food scientists in Nestle’s Research and Development centre in York, the original home of KitKat.
 KitKat V also has an 18% lower carbon footprint than the original KitKat.

 Brand Manager for KitKat Sascha Macchi, also made a statement to Vegan Food & Living, explaining: “KitKat is such a successful brand because it has evolved throughout its history.